makspll/bevy_mod_scripting/readme.md

 - Script management via commands
 - Hot loading
 - Support for multiple scripting languages
+- Extremely flexible bindings
+    - Attach bindings to ANY reflect implementing types including foreign types.
-- All script bindings managed in one place (`ScriptDynamicFunctionRegistry`)
+    - Globals and bindings are set in one place and translated to all supported languages
+    - Broad set of core Bevy bindings generated for you
+- Dynamic systems & components registerable from scripts
 - Customizable event driven communication between bevy and scripts (`on_update`, `on_init` etc..)
-- Automatically generated bevy bindings
-- ~Documentation generation~ temporarilly on hold[^1]
+- Documentation generation

 ## Support